DmitryMick/godel_test/README.md.txt

 #developed by Dmitry Mikhalko

-#application capabilities are described in the searchcher.pdf file in the same package.
+#application capabilities are described in the searcher_test.pdf file in the same package.
 #instructions for launching the application are presented below.

 1. Сheck the **JRE version** on the system - not less than **version 11.**